hackkaliboi/ofs/DESIGN_SYSTEM.md

-# OFS Ledger Design System
+# SolmintX Design System

-This document outlines the comprehensive design system for OFS Ledger, ensuring consistency across all pages and components.
+This document outlines the comprehensive design system for SolmintX, ensuring consistency across all pages and components.

 ## Color Palette